Debt Repayment Documentation

 - 2 summer vacations (rental house paid with cash, but meals and recreation put on credit cards)

-- 1 not-so-necessary out-of-network ER visit for adult child who had minor dehydration from over-drinking the night before, while on vacation
+- 1 questionable out-of-network ER visit for adult child who had slight dehydration from over-drinking the night before, while on vacation

 - 2 years of car taxes for 3 vehicles (2 fairly new, 1 not so new)